quanser/Quanser_Academic_Resources/docs/start_others.md

 Follow these steps to get started with your Qube:

 1. Run through the quick start guide of your Qube-Servo 3 to make sure your hardware is functioning as expected.
-These files are located under `2_quick_start_guides\qube_servo3` and are separated by programming language (MATLAB/Python).
+These files are located under `2_quick_start_guides/qube_servo3` and are separated by programming language (MATLAB/Python).
 Note that also individual IO tests and python examples are located in the product folder under `5_research`.

 2. Go through the user manual located under `3_user_manuals/qube_servo3`, for more detailed information on the device.

-3. Teaching content is located under `6_teaching\1_Controls\Qube_Servo_3`.
+3. Teaching content is located under `6_teaching/1_Controls/Qube_Servo_3`.
 The content for the Qube-Servo 3 is shown below.
-For more detailed information on these skills progressions, refer to the curriculum pipeline document under the `6_teaching\1_Controls\Qube_Servo_3` directory.
+For more detailed information on these skills progressions, refer to the curriculum pipeline document under the `6_teaching/1_Controls/Qube_Servo_3` directory.

     <img src="images/qube_teaching.png" width="650">

+For a more detailed description of the provided file directory, go to the [Directory Structure](#directory-structure) section.

 **Note:** If needed, use the [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink), for help getting started with Simulink, or the [QUARC Demos](https://docs.quanser.com/quarc/documentation/quarc_demos.html) for help getting started with Quanser's QUARC.